Do you have a few funny mom fails? C’mon. Fess up. I know you’re out there.

 I would be running around the house hollering at everyone to look for them.

 Most of the time the keys were already in the car or in some pocket in my purse.
 I swear to you, I am not blonde.
-FYI: I got a Tile for Christmas.
+Do you have some of the same funny mom fails as me?

 9. The Tooth Fairy